fabric/fabric/docs/tutorial.rst

 The above usage example highlights a couple new features:

-* The ``fab -H`` command-line flag, allowing you to define the host or hosts to connect to.
-See :doc:`fab` for details on other options the ``fab`` tool accepts; and see :ref:`hosts` for more on setting host lists.
+* ``fab``'s ``-H`` option, allowing you to define the host or hosts to connect to.
+See :doc:`fab` for details on other options the ``fab`` tool accepts, and read :ref:`hosts` below to learn about the various different ways in which you can tell Fabric what servers to talk to.
 * The ability to specify task arguments on the command line. :doc:`fab` also discusses this aspect of command-line use.